How to Reconstitute Harusame

-Harusame glass noodles are dried noodles made with starch from ingredients such as potatoes.
+Harusame are made from starch and water, then dried.
 They don't have much taste on their own, but soak up soup and seasonings really well.

 Photographed by Takeshi Noguchi